oiwn/awesome-blockchain/README.md

 + https://www.bitrated.com - Reputation management and consumer protection for the Bitcoin ecosystem.
 + https://colony.io Colony makes it easy for people all over the world to build companies together online.
 + http://www.hedgy.co - We develop your use case and deliver a smart contract enabled distributed ledger system
++ https://daohub.org - The DAO’s Mission: To blaze a new path in business organization for the betterment of its members, existing simultaneously nowhere and everywhere and operating solely with the steadfast iron will of unstoppable code.

+## Distributed

++ http://ipfs.io - The InterPlanetary File System (IPFS) is a new hypermedia distribution protocol, addressed by content and identities.
+IPFS enables the creation of completely distributed applications.
+It aims to make the web faster, safer, and more open.

 ## Vote